Deploy Secure Confluent Platform Docker Images¶

 Confluent Platform supports cluster encryption and authentication, including a mix of authenticated and unauthenticated, and encrypted and non-encrypted clients.
 Using security is optional.
 These security features are supported on the Confluent Platform Docker images:

 |Confluent Control Center

-For tutorials on using SSL in the Confluent Platform, see Confluent Platform Demo (cp-demo).
+For a tutorial on using TLS/SSL in Confluent Platform, see Scripted Confluent Platform Demo.